joeykishiuchi/Jungle-Rails-App/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 adopted from Lighthouse Labs.
+The purpose of this project was to mimic real-life dev situations such as fixing bugs and implementing features based on legacy code, as well as learning Ruby on Rails.

+## Screenshots

 ## Setup